Hometown - YA Fiction - Work in Progress

 The refs whistled.
 The guy in the

-but everyone wanted this game.
+right there, but everyone wanted this game.
 They wanted it more than we did.

-We tried to line up, to play a high
+offense was out and we tried to line up, to play a high school football game, only

-school football game, only by then it was too late.
-The next play was a gang
+by then it was too late.
+The next play was a gang fight.
+The ball was snapped

-fight.
-The ball was snapped and quickly forgotten.
-The guys in the trenches,
+and quickly forgotten.
+The guys in the trenches, offensive and defensive lines,

-offensive and defensive lines, started slugging each other.
-The running back skipped
+started slugging each other.
+The running back skipped around the end and I went

-around the end and I went to make a tackle and got blindsided.
-The refs
+to make a tackle and got blindsided.
+The refs whistled, the benches cleared, a

 I was too stunned to do much.
 From